 The results, published in JAMA Psychiatry, found that children who were treated with antipsychotics for the first time experienced clinically significant increases in body fat over the course of 12 weeks.
 Total body fat increased by 1.18% for children taking Risperdal, 1.66% for Abilify and 4.12% for those taking Zyprexa.

 Reductions in insulin sensitivity — leading to an increase in blood sugar levels — were also observed during the study.

-The atypical antipsychotics Abilify (aripiprazole) and Risperdal (risperidone) are approved by the JAMA Psychiatry.to treat irritability in children with autism.
+The atypical antipsychotics Abilify (aripiprazole) and Risperdal (risperidone) are approved by the FDA to treat irritability in children with autism.
 A research team enrolled 60 children and adolescents between the ages of 6 and 17 with autism.
 Children were also taking an atypical antipsychotic for at least a month and experienced at least a 7% increase in body mass index (BMI) since starting the medication.
 The children were then randomized to receive either placebo or metformin.
-Those on the placebo saw no change in the BMI, while those on metformin experienced a statistically significant change, the researchers reported in
+Those on the placebo saw no change in the BMI, while those on metformin experienced a statistically significant change, the researchers reported in JAMA Psychiatry.

 Pregnancy and Side Effects